contactpunit/tddassignment/README.md

 # String Calculator TDD Kata

-This is a test driven development project in typeascript and nodejs
+This is a test driven development project in typescript and nodejs

 ## Table of Contents